The M\"obius game and other Bell tests for relativity: Introduction

 As a preview, the M\"obius game is the following.
 Each vertex on the graph represents a party.
 A referee picks at random an arc~$(s,r)$ from the graph, and a bit~$x$.
 Then, the referee broadcast the chosen arc to all parties, and the bit~$x$ to the ``sender''~$s$ only.
 The game is won whenever the ``receiver''~$r$ outputs~$x$.
-If the winning probability exceed~$11/12$, then the parties' causal arrangement is {\em incompatible\/} with any partial order or mixtures thereof, and we must conclude that the parties' actions {\em influenced\/} the causal relations.
+If the winning probability exceed~$11/12$, then the parties' causal arrangement is {\em incompatible\/} with any partial order or mixtures thereof, and we must conclude that, if we want to retain a causal explanation, then the parties' actions {\em influenced\/} the causal relations.
+Note that a violation of such an inequality could also be explained by abandonding the notion of a causal order, e.g., by the use of closed time-like curves.
 In addition to the M\"obius game, we find other games represented by directed graphs.
 The M\"obius game, however, has a clear advantage.
 The bound of~$11/12$ holds for any finite number of parties involved.
 In contrast, the bounds of the other games approach one for an increasing number of parties.
 This favorable situation renders the tests reliable, and show that the feature of dynamical causal order is non-vanishing, as it is the case for~\mbox{nonlocality~\cite{collins2002,seevinck2002}} and noncausality~\cite{baumeler2020}.